 Communication and messaging

-Facebook’s Messenger service is also offered as a stand-alone app, enabling you to chat with your Facebook friends and anyone in your contacts who has the app installed.
+Facebook’s Messenger service is also offered as a stand-alone text messaging app, enabling you to chat with your Facebook friends and anyone in your contacts who has the app installed.
 Best of all, you don’t even need to be signed into Facebook to use it.
 We recommend this app for the sheer volume of messaging that happens via Facebook, though it’s a little frustrating that the Facebook app itself no longer includes messaging functionality, and takes up another slot on your homepage.

 WhatsApp, which is a great choice for anyone who doesn’t have unlimited texting and spends a lot of time connected to Wi-Fi, lets you send and receive messages, pictures, audio notes, and video messages.
 It’s one of the most feature-packed chat apps out there, and absolutely worth downloading if you’re a regular chatter.
 Despite it being a worldwide sensation, most Americans don’t use it, which is odd, since it’s a phenomenal app.
 Do yourself a favor and give it a try.

 A video chatting app in the vein of the famous app, Marco Polo is the perfect video chat app for busy people.
-Rather than waiting until you’re all ready for a call at the same time, Marco Polo recordss your video and sends it out whenever you have a moment — basically changing the concept of a live video chat into a video letter.
+Rather than waiting until you’re all ready for a call at the same time, Marco Polo records your video and sends it out whenever you have a moment — basically changing the concept of a live video chat into a video letter.
 When your recipient (or recipients) is ready to watch your video, they can load it up and reply in kind.
 An excellent group chatting tool, Marco Polo is best for when text chatting just isn’t intimate enough, but connecting on live video is hard.

 If you want to set up or are looking for a chat group for a bunch of like-minded people, then Discord is the way to go.
 It’s fully cross-platform, so you can go from your phone to the computer, and back again without losing a second of banter, and it has all the features you expect from a chat app.
 It even has voice chat, You can join groups easily through a link, making it simple to join your friends.
+We have a guide for how to make a Discord bot as well if you’re interested.

 Bumble isn’t your usual dating app because it encourages women to be the ones who make the first moves.
 Match with someone in the Tinder-like interface, and the woman has 24 hours to send a message or the match expires.
 It’s a different way of doing things, and the time-limited nature can help to spur connections quickly.